Best car insurance companies of June 2023

 What are the different types of car insurance?

 All of our picks for the top car insurance companies have the basic coverage that every driver needs in order to be fully protected.
-It’s a good idea to get familiar with the different types of car insurance coverage before you shop for insurance, so you know exactly what’s going into your policy.
+It’s a good idea to get familiar with the different types of car insurance coverage before you start shopping, so you know exactly what’s going into your policy.

 Coverage type